Death and funeral of Mary I: Privy chamber

 According to Jane Dormer, Mary came to Westminster from Hampton Court at the end of August.
 She asked Dormer if she had recovered from her illness, a form of influenza called the "quartan ague", Dormer said she was well.
 Mary replied, "So am not I".

 On 28 October, Mary added a codicil to her will, witnessed by her physician Thomas Wendy and others, which indicated that her half-sister Elizabeth would be her successor.
 The sickbed was attended by an old servant, the chamberer Edith Brediman.
 The nature of Mary's final illness is uncertain.

 A decade after her death, Richard Grafton wrote that the loss of Calais to the French was the source of a depression, "an inward sorrow of mind", which led to her succumbing to a prevalent fever.
 According to the writer John Foxe, her servants Susan Clarencieux and "Master Ryse" heard Mary regret the loss of Calais.
 Foxe claimed to have heard this from friends of Mr Ryse, and the story has been dismissed as "courtly gossip".

 The identity of "Mr Ryse" is uncertain.
 It has been suggested that Foxe's (alleged) source was Lady Mansel, the wife of Rice Mansel, who died in September 1558.
 The usher John Norris listed a "Mr Rice" as a Gentleman of the Queen's Privy Chamber, who also appears in the 1557 gift roll.
 This was William Rice, husband of Barbara Ryce, a chamberer.
 David and Beatrice ap Rice were also servants of Mary.

 After Mary died, shortly after Mass in the morning, her coronation ring was taken to Elizabeth at Hatfield House.
 Nicholas Throckmorton is said to have told Elizabeth of her sister's death.
 According to a poem, he brought a token of another of Mary's rings, a ring with black enamel decoration which was her espousal ring.
 In 1559, Blanche Parry noted that Elizabeth owned a ruby ring sent to her by Mary as token.

 Mary's body was embalmed with spices and sealed in a lead coffin.
+Her heart was placed in a separate coffin "covered with velvet bound with silver".
 It was later said that important state papers and accounts in Mary's chamber were destroyed when they were used in the making of her cerecloth, in "cering the corse".

 The coffin lay in state on a trestle table covered with cloth of gold in the Privy Chamber of the palace, which was draped with black cloth decorated with escutcheons of her heraldry and the arms of Philip II of Spain conjoined, and her arms displayed in the Order of the Garter.
 Some of her gentlewomen kept vigil, day and night, until 10 December, when the coffin was taken to the palace chapel.
 Margaret Douglas, Countess of Lennox was the Chief Mourner.

 In France, Mary, Queen of Scots, Queen Consort of France, wore white mourning clothes for Mary I, known as dueil blanc.
 The custom suggested that she saw herself as Mary's successor.